PeterAltmann/eDX/LFS173x/README.md

 You’re right—there’s a lot going on there!
 The good news is <mark>the sequence described above is the same for almost every request/response transaction, and it is much like the processing of traditional web servers—one layer handles the mechanics of receiving requests and responding, and another layer figures out what the request is for and how to respond</mark>.
 If you have done any web development, you’ve seen this pattern before.

+## Lab: Executing a protocol

+We only have one lab in this chapter, but it’s a doozy!
+We’re going to use the OpenAPI/Swagger interface for ACA-Py that was introduced in the last chapter to manually walk through a connection and credential issuance process from Faber to Alice.
+There’s no controller other than you and OpenAPI/Swagger to receive and respond for each of the agents

+Click [here](https://github.com/cloudcompass/ToIPLabs/blob/master/docs/LFS173xV2/OpenAPIController.md) to jump into the lab.

 ## Aries Interop Profile (AIP) Versions

 In Chapter 2, we talked about a key driver in the Hyperledger Aries community—the Aries Interop Profile (AIP) ([RFC 0302](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0302-aries-interop-profile)), and introduced the two AIP versions that have been defined to date, [AIP 1.0](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0302-aries-interop-profile#aries-interop-profile-version-10) and [AIP 2.0](https://github.com/hyperledger/aries-rfcs/tree/main/concepts/0302-aries-interop-profile#aries-interop-profile-version-20).
 Let’s talk about how AIP versions impact you, an Aries developer.